peterhpchen/dotfiles/README.md

 - `gainmiles` (Work): The specific tools and settings for job.
 - `personal` (Personal): The specific tools and settings for my personal use.

+## Use git submodule to manage external plugins

+This dotfiles use git submodule to manage the third party plugins of the tools.
+The [dircolors](./dots/dircolors/) and [kitty](./dots/kitty/) is the example, which using submodule handle theme plugins.

 ## Tools

 The below is the tool list for root `dot`. if you want to know what tools include in the else `dot`, please see the each `dot` README.